base on :package: Mac App Store command-line interface <h1 align="center">

 ```

-mas 2.0.0+ sources data for installed Mac App Store apps from macOS's Spotlight metadata store.
+mas 2.0.0+ sources data for installed App Store apps from macOS's Spotlight

-You can check if a Mac App Store app has been indexed in the metadata store by running:
+You can check if an App Store app is properly indexed in the MDS:

 ```console